DeviPriyaRajeswariKotagiri/Testing/README.md

 ### iii.
 Logging

- Spring Boot uses Apache Commons logging for all internal logging.
+ You can use logging options available in Spring Boot like Java Util Logging, Log4j2, and Logbackin Local.
- You can use logging options available in Spring Boot like Java Util Logging, Log4j2, and Logback.
+ You can use DataDog for logging in Local Integration Environment and Integration Platform.

 ### iv.
 Message Bus